 Reduces greenhouse gas emissions that contribute to global climate change

-Helps sustain the environment for future generations
+It helps sustain the environment for future generations

 Saves money